 To gain full admittance into the art education program, follow the steps below:

 - Declare or change your major to art education by visiting the Academic Advisement Center, University Hall 109

 - Meet with your assigned advisor to discuss admission requirements and to develop a plan of study

 - Complete the admission requirements listed above, including the C-BASE exam

 - Enroll in SEC 302 to automatically apply for your program

 When you declare your major, you will be listed as a pre-major until you satisfy all admission requirements.

-Note: A student’s application for admission to the Program is considered by the Professional Education Committee when the requirements listed above are complete.
-A student’s qualifications for continuance in the Teacher Education Program is subject to review and change by the Professional Education Committee at any time while the student is enrolled.
+Upon completion of the above requirements, a student’s record is reviewed and submitted to the Educator Preparation Provider Council (EPPC) for admission to Teacher Education.
+A student’s qualifications for continuance in the Teacher Education Program is subject to review and change by the EPPC at any time while the student is enrolled.
 Students should check with their advisor or department head for any additional program specific requirements.